yamule/evo2/README.md

 </div>

 Evo 2 is a state of the art DNA language model for long context modeling and design.
-Evo 2 uses the [StripedHyena 2](https://github.com/Zymrael/vortex) architecture and is pretrained using [Savanna](https://github.com/Zymrael/savanna) on 2048 GPUs.
-Evo 2 models DNA sequences at single-nucleotide resolution at up to 1 million base pair context length.
-Evo 2 is trained autoregressively on [OpenGenome2](https://huggingface.co/datasets/arcinstitute/opengenome2), a dataset containing 8.8 trillion tokens from all domains of life.
+Evo 2 models DNA sequences at single-nucleotide resolution at up to 1 million base pair context length using the [StripedHyena 2](https://github.com/Zymrael/vortex) architecture.
+Evo 2 was pretrained using [Savanna](https://github.com/Zymrael/savanna).
+Evo 2 was trained autoregressively on [OpenGenome2](https://huggingface.co/datasets/arcinstitute/opengenome2), a dataset containing 8.8 trillion tokens from all domains of life.

 We describe Evo 2 in the preprint:
 ["Genome modeling and design across all domains of life with Evo 2"]().